marwahsparsh24/Air-Quality/README.md

 # Air-Quality
- This repository contains the code and resources for predicting PM2.5 and PM10 levels using air quality data from OpenAQ.
+This repository contains the code and resources for predicting PM2.5 levels for location Miami-Fort Lauderdale-Miami Beach from 2022 Jan to 2023 Decusing air quality data from OpenAQ.
 It includes data collection, preprocessing, and modeling scripts along with analysis and visualizations.
-The project aims to forecast PM2.5 and PM10 levels and provide insights into air pollution trends.
+The project aims to forecast PM2.5 levels and provide insights into air pollution trends.

 ## pre-requisites